juvion/juvion.github.io/_posts/2016-09-20-Multiprocessing_with_Python.md

 Then define a function `test_counter()`, which is the job that each thread of the parallel tasks will be performing.
-It counts size of dataframe that grouped by the sampleID, and stores that count into a dictionary.
+It counts the size of dataframe that grouped by the sampleID, and stores that count into a dictionary.

 ```python